WinstonMarvel/winstonmarvel.github.io/web/posts/Casting your cares.md

 featured_image: "stone-throwing.jpg"
 ---

-## Why am I anxious?
+## Understanding Anxiety

-Worry and anxiety stem from a control issue.
-When we try to control situations, we worry, we are anxious and we struggle to dictate outcomes that are beyond our human ability.
-A worrying heart often indicates a controlling spirit, a legalistic 'work' mentality, an unresting heart, and a false belief that your hard work is what caused you to succeed in the first place.
-All of that can simply be explained as a lack of trust in God's true character - his faithfulness ('emet').
+Anxiety often emerges from a desire for control.
+When we attempt to manage situations beyond our capacity, we find ourselves overwhelmed with worry and fear.
+This stems from a need to dictate outcomes, a legalistic mindset, and a false belief that our efforts solely lead to success.
+Ultimately, it reflects a lack of trust in God's faithful character - "emet".

-Anxiety (Greek: merimnao) is closely related to the root word 'merismos' which means divided, distributed, or separated.
-The usages in scripture include the division of property and the distribution of gifts to the believers.
-Anxiety and worry can be explained as a 'divided mind'.
-A mind that has clutter and no clarity or unity of thought.
-On the other hand, Faith is an unshakable trust in our unshakeable God.
+The Greek word for anxiety, "merimnao," is closely linked to "merismos," meaning divided or separated.
+In essence, anxiety creates a divided mind, cluttered with uncertainties and lacking clarity.
+Conversely, faith is an unshakable trust in our unshakeable God.

-## God loves you beyond measure
+## Embracing God's Love

-God is our father.
-Don't ever forget that just as a father has compassion on his children so the Lord has compassion on us.
-As high as the heavens are above the earth so great is his love towards us.
-(Ps 103: 11-13, 17)
+God's love for us knows no bounds.
+The Bible tells us that we are fathered by God.
+Just as a father shows compassion to his children, so does the Lord extend His love toward us.
+His affection for us transcends comprehension, as expressed in scriptures such as Psalm 103:11-13, 17 where the Bible compares His love for us to the height of the heavens above the earth.

 > The LORD appeared to me (Israel) from ages past, *saying,* “I have loved you with an everlasting love; Therefore with lovingkindness, I have drawn you *and* continued My faithfulness to you - **Jeremiah 31:3 AMP**

+We can find solace in knowing that He watches over us with deep care and affection, as highlighted in 1 Peter 5:7.
 Notice how he cares about you with the deepest affection!

 > casting all your cares [all your anxieties, all your worries, and all your concerns, once and for all] on Him, for He cares about you [with deepest affection, and watches over you very carefully]. - **1 Pet 5:7 AMP**